Constitution

 a.
 The business of the Society shall be managed by a Committee of Office Bearers.

 c.
-The Office Bearers must be members of the Society.
+The Office Bearers must be Members of the Society and matriculated students of Edinburgh University.

 4.2.
 Executive Office Bearers

 a.
-The Committee must consist of a President, Secretary, and Treasurer (the Executive Officers) as a minimum and all must be matriculated students of Edinburgh University.
+The Committee must consist of a President, Secretary, and Treasurer (the Executive Officers) as a minimum.

 b.
 These Office Bearers will be elected at the Annual General Meeting.